treforevans/treforevans.github.io/README.md

 # TODO:
+* update profile pic.
+Make aspect ratio narrower so renders better on small screens
-* add an arrow for the DIRECT image from continuous to discrete and complete the boundary of Ontario for the gp-grid image
+* add an arrow for the DIRECT image from continuous to discrete
+* complete the boundary of Ontario for the gp-grid image
+* switch gp-grief pic to the poster version
 * consider adding a list of awards and achievements (see CV)
 * consider writing more about myself (see CV)